brrrrrrrt/brt_videourlreplace/Documentation/AdministratorManual/Index.rst

 Configuration
 -------------

-* Currtently the extension has no configuration options.
+* All configuration can be done via constants editor.

 .. _admin-faq: